Fedwire® Funds Services ISO® 20022 Frequently Asked Questions (revised as of January 2023)

 - Allow additional time for industry testing of ISO 20022 messages.

-On May 26, 2022, The Clearing House issued a press release (Off-site) to announce that the CHIPS system remains on schedule to implement the ISO 20022 message format in November 2023 as planned.
+On February 9, 2023, The Clearing House issued a press release (Off-site) to announce that the CHIPS system will reschedule its ISO 20022 implementation from November 2023 to April 2024.
+The Fedwire Funds Service remains on schedule to implement ISO 20022 messages on March 10, 2025.

 - What do I need to do to prepare for the Fedwire Funds Service’s implementation of ISO 20022 messages?